War of the Pacific: 1882 Sierra Campaign

 To annihilate the guerrillas in the Mantaro Valley, in January 1882, Lynch ordered an offensive with 5,000 men under the command of Gana and Del Canto, first towards Tarma and then southeast towards Huancayo, reaching Izcuchaca.
 Lynch's army suffered enormous hardships including cold temperatures, snow and mountain sickness.
-On July 9, 1882, they fought the emblematic Battle of La Concepción.
+On 9 July 1882, they fought the emblematic Battle of La Concepción.
 The Chileans had to pull back with a loss of 534 soldiers: 154 in combat, 277 of disease and 103 deserters.

 García Calderón refused to relinquish Peruvian control over the Tarapacá Region and so was arrested.
 Before García Calderón left Peru for Chile, he named Admiral Lizardo Montero as his successor.
 At the same time, Piérola stepped back and supported Cáceres for the presidency.
 Cáceres refused to serve but supported Lizardo Montero.
 Montero moved to Arequipa and so García Calderón's arrest unified the forces of Piérola and Cáceres.

 1883 Sierra Campaign

-On April 1, 1882 Miguel Iglesias, Defence Minister under Piérola, became convinced that the war had to be brought to an end or Peru would be completely devastated.
-He issued a manifesto, :es:Grito de Montán, calling for peace and in December 1882 convened a convention of representatives of the seven northern departments, where he was elected "Regenerating President" To support Iglesias against Montero, on April 6, 1883, Patricio Lynch started a new offensive to drive the guerrillas from central Peru and to destroy Caceres's army.
-The Chilean troops pursued Caceres northwest through narrow mountain passes until July 10, 1883, winning the definitive Battle of Huamachuco, the final Peruvian defeat.
+On 1 April 1882 Miguel Iglesias, Defence Minister under Piérola, became convinced that the war had to be brought to an end or Peru would be completely devastated.
+He issued a manifesto, :es:Grito de Montán, calling for peace and in December 1882 convened a convention of representatives of the seven northern departments, where he was elected "Regenerating President" To support Iglesias against Montero, on 6 April 1883, Patricio Lynch started a new offensive to drive the guerrillas from central Peru and to destroy Cáceres's army.
+The Chilean troops pursued Cáceres northwest through narrow mountain passes until 10 July 1883, winning the definitive Battle of Huamachuco, the final Peruvian defeat.

 Last days

-Chile and Iglesias's government signed the Peace Treaty of Ancón on October 20, 1883, which ended the war and ceded Tarapacá to Chile.
+Chile and Iglesias's government signed the Peace Treaty of Ancón on 20 October 1883, which ended the war and ceded Tarapacá to Chile.

-Lizardo Montero tried to resist in Arequipa with a force of 4,000 men, but when Chile's 3,000 fighters arrived from Mollendo, Moquegua, and Ayacucho and began the assault to Arequipa, the Peruvian troops mutinied against Montero and allowed the Chileans to occupy the city on October 29, 1883.
+Lizardo Montero tried to resist in Arequipa with a force of 4,000 men, but when Chile's 3,000 fighters arrived from Mollendo, Moquegua, and Ayacucho and began the assault to Arequipa, the Peruvian troops mutinied against Montero and allowed the Chileans to occupy the city on 29 October 1883.
 Montero opted for a Bolivian asylum.
-The occupation of Ayacucho by Chilean Colonel Urriola on October 1 lasted only 40 days, as Urriola withdrew to Lima.
+The occupation of Ayacucho by Chilean Colonel Urriola on 1 October lasted only 40 days, as Urriola withdrew to Lima.
 Ayacucho was occupied by Cáceres's new army of 500 men.
-Caceres continued to refuse the cession of territories to Chile.
+Cáceres continued to refuse the cession of territories to Chile.

 The basis of Cáceres's war the increasingly powerful Indian insurrection against the Chileans, which had changed the nature of the war.
 Indian guerrillas fought "white men from all parties," looted towns, and seized land of the white owners.
 In June 1884, Cáceres accepted Treaty of Ancón "as an accomplished fact" but continued to fight Iglesias.

 On Cáceres's true reasons for his change of mind, Florencia Mallon wrote: